ryansonshine/cz-cli/README.md

 It appears the maintainers [may no longer have access to publish][2] to npm, but can still approve/merge bug fixes.

-This package will continue to be updated in npm with changes from the upstream repository.
+[This package][3] will continue to be updated in npm with changes from the upstream repository.

 ## Migrate/Install